-10.12 Article 38 requires the promoter to submit the final versions of the plans and documents referred to in the DCO for certification to the decision maker (the Secretary of State).
-This Article has been amended in the second draft DCO to update document numbers and to add additional documents referred to in the DCO.
+11.12 Article 38 requires the promoter to submit the final versions of the plans and documents referred to in the DCO for certification to the decision maker (the Secretary of State).
+This Article washas been amended in the second draft DCO to update document numbers and to add additional documents referred to in the DCO.
+Further additions have been made in the third draft DCO submitted for Deadline 4 (Document 4.1C) to similarly update.
+The principle applied is that any document mentioned in the DCO as governing the authorised development should be certified.